 One must understand, however, that just like humans, there are anti-social animals.
 If such an animal is encountered, all the positive reinforcement and appropriate methodology will not produce the results desired.
 However, positive reinforcement processes still will improve the relationship to some extent between caregiver and animal.
 I think it is important to understand that these animals exist, for otherwise time and energy can be wasted on them that would be better spent on the more receptive animals that could benefit to a greater extent.
 Perhaps, over time, those anti-social animals can be rehabilitated.
 It can be a long process, however.
 I recently rehabilitated a jaguar that was extremely aggressive and disliked having any human in close proximity, even outside its enclosure.
 It took me a number of years to develop that trust.
 Now, although I enter the jaguar’s habitat, she still does not prefer physical contact; rather she likes to lie about 10-20 feet from me and just have me stand there and talk to her.
 It has affected her relationship with other humans and caregivers in a very positive way.
 She will approach and lie close by employees and volunteers who sit outside her fence now, so her quality of life is much improved and less stressful.

-Probably the most dangerous and potentially aggressive exotic cat of the 66 cats at the International Exotic Feline Sanctuary, where I rehabilitate cats that have previously been abused or otherwise mistreated, is a six-year-old Siberian tiger named Caesar.
-During the period when he was just becoming an adult--from 18 to 36 months--he tested me to see if I deserved his respect on almost a daily basis.
-If I hadn't known him so well, I would have been sure he was going to attack me at any moment, as he would act out the posture and attitude that usually precedes an attack.
-However, once he saw that I understood him and was not intimidated, he would "chuff" and rub up against me then lie on his perch where I would sit beside him while he went to sleep.
+Probably the most dangerous and potentially aggressive exotic cat of the 66 cats at the International Exotic Feline Sanctuary, where I used to rehabilitate cats that have previously been abused or otherwise mistreated, was a six-year-old Siberian tiger named Caesar.
+During the period when he was just becoming an adult–from 18 to 36 months–he tested me to see if I deserved his respect on almost a daily basis.
+If I hadn’t known him so well, I would have been sure he was going to attack me at any moment, as he would act out the posture and attitude that usually precedes an attack.
+However, once he saw that I understood him and was not intimidated, he would “chuff” and rub up against me then lie on his perch where I would sit beside him while he went to sleep.
 After years of this positive reinforcement, Caesar is now one of the most trustworthy and stable cats with which I work.
-He never shows any aggression towards me and is even becoming increasingly affectionate--something he did not exhibit with any regularity until the past year.
+He never showed any aggression towards me and is even becoming increasingly affectionate–something he did not exhibit with any regularity until the later years.

 I believe that the best way to create an environment at any facility, where positive reinforcement is a consistent and ongoing process between all human employees, volunteers, and the resident animals, is to emphasize the satisfaction and benefits one will derive from knowing they have had a part to play in improving the quality of life of the resident animals.
 My approach is to treat all animals with the respect and consideration with which I would treat any other deserving humans.
 I am constantly amazed at the degree to which even wild predators will respond to such respect and return it with consideration and gentleness towards me.
 So, the process can work on even very aggressive predators, but it must be conducted with consistency, patience, and respect for the animal.